 John sighed and took the eggs out.
 “God, I hope she’s okay,” he murmured to himself.
 Cindy was always bad at choosing her friends.
 She was even worse at choosing her boyfriends.

-The old man ate his eggs, looking at the wall in front of him.
+The old man ate one egg, looking at the wall in front of him.
 The one with the wallpaper she chose.
 John lost his appetite and threw away the rest of the eggs.
 A tear dropped on the fork as he was putting it in the sink.
 “I just wish she’d give me a call.
 Just one…”

 She never had any problems with boys, neither.
 The father could always trust his daughter’s judgment.
 John took the eggs out and started eating.
 He started to feel better.
 The rays of the sun shone right on the table.
 Right on the spot where Cindy carved her name when she was six.
 “My little ray of sunshine,” John smiled, when his phone rang.